 Introduction

 Polycystic Kidney Disease (PKD) is a hereditary disorder that affects both humans and animals, including domestic cats.
 In felines, it is inherited as an autosomal dominant trait and is characterized by the presence of multiple fluid-filled cysts developing within the kidney tissue.
 These cysts may occur in either one or both kidneys.
 Although the kidneys are primarily involved, cystic changes have also been documented in other organs such as the liver, pancreas, and seminal vesicles (Bosje et al., 1998).
-The disease is particularly common in Persian cats and closely related breeds but isolated cases have also been reported in other breeds, indicating the importance of broader genetic monitoring (Gendron et al., 2013).
+The disease is particularly common in Persian cats and closely related breeds, but isolated cases have also been reported in other breeds, indicating the importance of broader genetic monitoring (Gendron et al., 2013).
 The cysts are typically present from birth or develop soon after and gradually enlarge and increase in number with age.
 In the initial stages, PKD frequently remains clinically silent and diagnosis often occurs at an average age of around seven years.
 As the condition advances, affected cats may begin to show clinical manifestations associated with chronic kidney disease (CKD), including lethargy, increased thirst, increased urination, dehydration and elevated blood nitrogen levels (Noori et al., 2013).

 Many cases of PKD are discovered incidentally during ultrasonographic examinations conducted for conditions unrelated to the kidneys.
 The development of the disease in cats has been linked mainly to mutations in the PKD1 gene and less frequently, in PKD2 (Bilgen et al., 2020).
 Despite these genetic associations, the exact molecular processes responsible for cyst formation are not yet fully clarified.
 Abnormal proliferation of renal tubular epithelial cells, disturbances in fluid secretion and structural changes in the extracellular matrix are considered important factors that contribute to the initiation and enlargement of cysts (Sharma et al., 2019).